 We walked through the maze of narrow streets among colorful homes, passed the amazing offerings of the food trucks, and headed toward the beach.
 A couple of twins strutted up the steps, with full swim gear on, and mom in tow.
 I told them: “You are so cute!,” to which one of the twins replied “I am NOT cute!”
 Surprised, I asked her, “What are you then?”
 She replied “I am BEAUTIFUL!”
 Her sister, though, took all of it: “I am both cute AND beautiful!”
 Mom, I think you’ve got your hands full with these two…

-Although it wasn’t supposed to rain, an angry cloud in the distance pushed us to move away from the beach, passed the Watch Tower, in search for a quick bite.
+Although it wasn’t supposed to rain, an angry cloud in the distance pushed us to move away from the beach, past the Watch Tower, in search for a quick bite.
 We settled on the terrace of Bud and Alley’s Pizza Bar, where a Neapolitan wood-fired pizza hit the spot (we had Prosciutto di Parma: Prosciutto Ham, Arugula, Fresh Mozzarella).
 David tried a craft beer (Maui Coconut Porter) and I finally got my bubbly – I know, not the usual pairing with pizza but the prosecco was just the thing to enjoy after a walk in the day’s heat.
 The waiter introduced himself as Lazar and I immediately knew he was from my neck of the woods – indeed, he was from the Moldova, which is Romania’s neighbor to the East.
 It was fun exchanging some Romanian phrases with him, a sweet reminder of home.

 The evening brought some heavy rain after all, so we huddled in Lexi, watching TV.
 At some point though, water started dripping from our slide into the dining area.
 We quickly closed the slide and wiped off the water.
 We had retracted the awning earlier for fear that the wind might damage it, so the slide was exposed to the weather.
 At least we weren’t the only ones who had that issue, as we found out the next day from one of our neighbors.
 It turns out that sometimes the rubber seal bends funny so the slide is not completely sealed off.
 Lesson learned…